mantrajsframework/mantrad/docs/14-component-access-conditions.md

 $ mantrad show-accessconditions <component name>
 ```

-This is useful to verify that you have define your access conditions well.
+This is useful to verify that you have defined your access conditions well.

 # To remember